dongliangCai/OABE/README.md

 three parts now:
 * Zero-knowledge proof circuit implementation using Rust and Halo2.
-The implementation is based on scroll zkevm-circuits(https://github.com/scroll-tech/zkevm-circuits), a excellent repo with strict security audits.
+The implementation is based on scroll zkevm-circuits(https://github.com/scroll-tech/zkevm-circuits), an excellent repo with strict security audits.
 Our main circuit for OABE is in circuits/zkevm-circuits/src/pairing_circuit.rs, and the test is in circuits/prover/src/test/inner.rs.
 Remember to run download_setup.sh to get trusted setup params before running test.
 * Smart contract implementation using Solidity.
 The implementation is in the folder Contract-CP-POABE.
 * Outsourced decryption Attribute based encryption implementation using Rust.